bavc/qctools/Docs/getting_started.md

 This filter is similar to PSNRf and MSEf but uses the Structural SImilarity Metric (SSIM) algorithm.
 See FFmpeg's documentation on the[SSIM filter](http://ffmpeg.org/ffmpeg-filters.html#ssim) for more information.

-## What Graphs should I chose?
+## What Graphs should I chose? {#graphs}

-The graphs dectect a wide array of errors and as you become more familiar with the tool and your video collection, you will likely opt for different graph filters depending on the errors you suspect or anticipate.
+The graphs detect a wide array of errors and as you become more familiar with the tool and your video collection, you will likely opt for different graph filters depending on the errors you suspect or anticipate.
 There are some multipurpose options, however, that may be especially helpful to start with in order to get a high-level sense of where, and what type of errors are present.
 The YUV and Diffs (Y values, U values, V values, YDiff, YDiffX) are beneficial for detecting light/dark and color issues.
 The TOUT (Temporal Outliers) filter is targeted to detecting white noise such as white speckle pattern you may find in damaged VHS tape.
 These graph filters are ideal to start with as a new user.

-## What is FFmpeg?
+## What is FFmpeg? {#ffmpeg}

 FFmpeg is a complete, cross-platform solution to record, convert and stream audio and video.
 QCTools utilizes FFmpeg to decode video for analysis.
 The playback filters use FFmpeg's libavfilter in order to process the decoded audiovisual data for different types of displays.
 More at [FFmpeg.org](ffmpeg.org).

-## How can I integrate the QCTools export feature into my workflow?
+## How can I integrate the QCTools export feature into my workflow? {#workflow}

 QCTools currently supports a frame-by-frame analysis/export in XML format (based on the FFprobe metadata standard.
 Please also see the 'Data Format' tab).
 These files can be integrated into your preservation metadata.

 Since the QCTool's analysis filter, [signalstats](http://ffmpeg.org/ffmpeg-filters.html#signalstats), is now part of FFmpeg and QCTool's reporting format is based on FFmpeg's ffprobe metadata schema, QCTools data reports may be fully generated using a recent version of FFmpeg.
 This may be preferable for handling the analysis of large amounts of audiovisual files, so that FFmpeg creates many QCTools reports through FFmpeg which can then later be assessed more closely within the QCTools application.
 See the Data Format section of the help documentation for more information.

-## What about my audio?
+## What about my audio? {#audio}

 Starting in QCTools version 0.7, QCTools has some audio support.
 This includes plotting EBU R128 loudness measurements over time and providing several audio visualization playback tools (audio vectorscope, audio waveforms, etc) in the player window.

-## What is this error called?
+## What is this error called? {#error}

 You may be able to find the answer in the [A/V Artifact Atlas](http://preservation.bavc.org/artifactatlas/index.php/A/V_Artifact_Atlas), which is closely associated with QCTools.
 The AV Artifact Atlas is for use in the identification and definition of the technical issues and anomalies that can afflict audio and video signals.

-## Are there additional resources that may be useful to me?
+## Are there additional resources that may be useful to me? {#resources}

 The [Glossary of Video Terms](http://en.wikipedia.org/wiki/Glossary_of_video_terms) is helpful for a general primer on common terms.

 The [AV Artifact Atlas](http://preservation.bavc.org/artifactatlas/index.php/A/V_Artifact_Atlas) is an especially good resource to find examples of video errors, with accompanying descriptions and visual references.

-## How can I provide feedback?
+## How can I provide feedback? {#feedback}

 Feedback such as requests for clarifications, suggestions for enhancements, or reports of bugs is important for the project.
 If you find an issue with QCTools, find something unclear, or have an idea please visit the issue tracker at [QCTool's github account](http://github.com/bavc/qctools/issues) and click [New issue](http://github.com/bavc/qctools/issues/new).
 Once here please name your issue and fill out a description.
 Once submitted the issue will be in the public issue tracker and the development team can respond to it or associate improvements to it.